 24 Oars Snekkja

 The skeid longship, which translates as “slider”, is one of the larger Viking vessels.
-It was used primarily as a warship.
-And because it had to carry small hoards of men, it often contained 30 or more rowing benches.
+It was used primarily as a warship, often with 30 or more rowing benches.

-One of the largest discoveries of a skeid ship came in the mid 1990s, when a 37 metre (121 feet) long vessel was unearthed in Roskilde harbour in Denmark.
+One of the largest discoveries of a skeid ship came in the mid 1990s, when a 37 meters (121 feet) long vessel was unearthed in Roskilde harbor in Denmark.

 It was labelled the "Roskilde 6" and said to have been built towards the end of the Viking era around 1025.
 It was one of nine Viking ships discovered in the area.

-Another type of longship was the drakker (or dreki), which means ‘dragon’.
-This ship contained many carvings, from dragons to snakes, which is said to have been used a way to ward off evil sea monsters.
+Another type of longship was the drakker (drakar).
+Meaning "dragon", this ship contained many carvings, from dragons to snakes, which is said to have been used a way to ward off evil sea monsters.

 Another theory is that the carvings, like large dragon heads at either end of the ship, helped to intimidate the victims on raids and pillages.
 As the ships landed on beaches, they perhaps appeared to be great serpents emerging from the dark waters.